linkedin/shiv/README.md

 [![License](https://img.shields.io/badge/License-BSD%202--Clause-orange.svg)](https://opensource.org/licenses/BSD-2-Clause)

 # shiv 🔪
-Shiv is a command line utility for building fully self-contained Python zipapps as outlined in [PEP 441](https://www.python.org/dev/peps/pep-0441/), but with all their dependencies included!
+shiv is a command line utility for building fully self-contained Python zipapps as outlined in [PEP 441](https://www.python.org/dev/peps/pep-0441/), but with all their dependencies included!

-Shiv's primary goal is making distributing Python applications fast & easy.
+shiv's primary goal is making distributing Python applications fast & easy.

 Full documentation can be found [here](http://shiv.readthedocs.io/en/latest/).

 ### how to

-Shiv has a few command line options of its own and accepts almost all options passable to `pip install`.
+shiv has a few command line options of its own and accepts almost all options passable to `pip install`.

 ##### simple cli example